nvnenasheva/braker-snake-modified/README.md

 ### Known issues

 Everything that relies on download from the web is fragile.
 For example, the error message `panic: runtime error: invalid memory address or nil pointer dereference` can happen when a ncbi datasets genome data download fails.
-Simply restart the workflow.
+Simply restart the workflow (do not delete previously obtained data).
 It will automatically try to fix it.

 Currently, there seems to be a hisat2 problem that I still have to fix.